• Recipes

 • To make the Minestrone recipe, first of all you need a cutting board on which to clean and cut all the vegetables with a sharp knife and a peeler.

 • Then you need large pot with high sides and a lid.
-Traditionally we use a Terracotta pot, which retains heat and cooks more evenly.
+Traditionally we use a terracotta pot, which retains heat and cooks more evenly.
 This item is also very beautiful, decorates your kitchen and can be even a lovely gift.
 Even an Enameled Cast Iron Dutch Oven make the trick.

 • To serve Minestrone, or other vegetable dishes, we recommend a set of plates decorated with themed subjects.
 Check out this beautiful set of plates that will grace your table and wow your guests!